alec-horwitz/Words-Rhymes-N-More/README.md

 Usage
 ---------------------

-Now that the api is set up correctly you can make the following api requests:
+Now you can make the following api requests:

 * Making a get request to "http://localhost:3000/api/v1/queries" will give you a hash of all queries made to the api in JSON format (note that get requests do not count as queries).
-If everything is working correctly and there has been no queries made to the databse your output JSON should look like this:
+If there has been no queries made to the database your output JSON should look like this:

           []